bixoryai/ai-data-solutions/docs/development-guide/dashboard-ui-standard.md

   - Title (e.g., "Manufacturing Operations Dashboard") and subtitle ("Interactive Demo").
   - Language toggle button on the right.
 - **Padding:** Main content area should have top padding (`pt-24`) to avoid being hidden behind the header.
+- **Functionality:** Header and sidebar toggle logic are now identical across all dashboards.

 **Example Usage:**
 ```tsx